CNMAT/CNMAT-MMJ-Depot-Legacy/README.md

 Demo:

-* patch that shows one (impressive) idea, not necessarily with enough flexibility or generality to be useful for extended work (Desired reaction: ÒWow!Ó).
+* patch that shows one (impressive) idea, not necessarily with enough flexibility or generality to be useful for extended work (Desired reaction: "Wow!").
 It is specifically formatted for digital projection, and quick, reliable show and tell sessions.

 Dependency: